 How to find areas to improve warehouse ergonomics

-In general, you should strive to reduce or eliminate floor-level lifting. stretching to reach loads above/below arm level, and putting people in positions that require excessive bending or stretching over long periods of time.
+In general, you should strive to reduce or eliminate floor-level lifting, stretching to reach loads above or below arm level and putting people in positions that require excessive bending or stretching over long periods of time.